 The elements of a formal complaint of a non-academic nature may vary based on the nature of the complaint.
-All non-academic complaints should be forwarded to the Dean of Student Services, who will review and forward the complaint to the Supervisor of the department and/or division where the complaint originated.
-If the complaint is resolved by the supervisor, documentation of the initial complaint and resolution remains in the office of the supervisor of the area with a copy forwarded to the Dean of Student Services; however, the Dean of Student Services will keep a copy of the original formal complaint form and documentation of forwarding the complaint to the appropriate area in the

-Office of Student Services.
+All non-academic complaints should be forwarded to the Dean of Student Services, by the student or employee who receives the complaint form, who will review and forward the complaint to the Supervisor of the department and/or division where the complaint originated.
+If the complaint is resolved by the supervisor, documentation of the initial complaint and resolution remains in the office of the supervisor of the area with a copy forwarded to the Dean of Student Services; however, the Dean of Student Services will keep a copy of the original formal complaint form and documentation of forwarding the complaint to the appropriate area in the Office of Student Services.
+If the complaint is not resolved at the level where the complaint originated, the documentation is housed at the level where the complaint is resolved (Student Affairs committee or VP of Academic Affairs & Workforce Solutions.)
 Elements of a formal complaint of a Non-Academic Nature under appeal include:

-- The initial complaint, including any information gathered from the complainant. - A written response (hard copy or email) sent to the complainant by the supervisor.
-In addition to a written response, the supervisor will include the appeal process for both the Student Affairs Committee and the Vice President for Academic Affairs and Workforce Solutions, should the complainant choose to appeal at either level. - A copy of a written complaint of appeal, if the Complainant chooses to file a written complaint to the Student Affairs Committee. - A written response of the Student Affairs Committee to the complainant with a copy to the Vice President for Academic Affairs and Workforce Solutions. - An appeal to the Vice President for Academic Affairs and Workforce Solutions, if the Complainant chooses to file said appeal. - The final response of the Vice President for Academic Affairs and Workforce Solutions to the Complainant's appeal.
+- The initial complaint, including any information gathered from the Complainant. - A written response (hard copy or email) sent to the Complainant by the supervisor.
+In addition to a written response, the supervisor will include the appeal process for both the Student Affairs Committee and the Vice President for Academic Affairs and Workforce Solutions, should the Complainant choose to appeal at either level. - A copy of a written complaint of appeal, if the Complainant chooses to file a written complaint to the Student Affairs Committee. - A written response of the Student Affairs Committee to the Complainant with a copy to the Vice President for Academic Affairs and Workforce Solutions. - An appeal to the Vice President for Academic Affairs and Workforce Solutions, if the Complainant chooses to file said appeal. - The final response of the Vice President for Academic Affairs and Workforce Solutions to the Complainant's appeal.